andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 ### PLDI: Semantics and more

 PL people love semantics, and therefore it is no surprise that PLDI submissions go deep and dense; their 12 pages typically come with long appendices further detailing type equations, semantics, or empirical results.
 To check the proofs, you have to understand in detail how the technique works, and so you read and dig through it.
 There typically is an implementation (the "I" in "PLDI"), so you can assess that, too.
-I can review two ICSE or CCS papers on a good day (three if they have obvious weaknesses), but never more than one PLDI paper.
+I can review two ICSE or CCS papers on a good day, but never more than one PLDI paper.

 ### CCS: My tool finds more bugs

 But now to CCS.
 Typical Computer Science papers do a fair job in relaying the authors' excitement about their own work; this helps motivating the reader (or reviewer) to actually read it.
 This excitement can go over the top, but is _nothing_ compared to the bragging culture in CCS submissions.

-In security, bugs are important, in particular if they make exploitable vulnerabilities - and finding any such vulnerability sure gives you bragging rights.
+In security, vulnerabilities are key.
+If you find a vulnerability, this gives you bragging rights, in particular if it is widespread and exploitable.
+But if your work is about a _system_ to find vulnerabilities, then you as a computing professional "should be transparent and provide full disclosure of all pertinent system capabilities, limitations, and potential problems to the appropriate parties.", as stated in §1.3 of the [ACM Code of Ethics](https://ethics.acm.org/code-of-ethics/).

 The papers I reviewed for CCS were all about finding bugs, and each and every paper bragged that they found more bugs than the state of the art.
 But none of my submissions came with even a whiff of discussion on whether the results would be generalizable, or why the algorithms would be correct.
 Not a single one would discuss statistical significance or effect size.
 Data sets, replication packages, threats to validity or even discussions of limitations were all absent.

 > **"At any SE or PL conference, these CCS papers would have sunk in an instant"**

 For more than half of my papers, the argument was that the new approach "can" find "up to N%" more vulnerabilities than the state of the art, and therefore is "better", without any exploration of why these "results" could be misleading.
-At any SE or PL conference, these papers could have sunk in an instant, simply because they would not be helpful in advancing the field - not to speak that any [such "results" can be constructed far too easily](https://andreas-zeller.info/2021/04/15/the-devils-guide-to-incremental-research.html).
+At any SE or PL conference, these papers could have sunk in an instant: First, from a methodological standpoint, "bugs found" is a very unreliable metric to compare approaches - which on top [can be constructed far too easily](https://andreas-zeller.info/2021/04/15/the-devils-guide-to-incremental-research.html).
+Second, reviewers would invariably question the evaluation design - How was the benchmark chosen?
+What is the average over multiple runs?
+How was the ground truth collected?
+Did the evaluation inform the development of the approach?
+If so, how is this an independent evaluation? and more.
+No, none of "my" papers addressed any of these questions.

 One paper reinvented [model-based testing](https://en.wikipedia.org/wiki/Model-based_testing) (and came _so_ close to invent model checking, too), another one reinvented [fuzzing thread schedules](https://www.cs.purdue.edu/homes/xyzhang/spring07/Papers/test-thread.pdf).
-Still, for the record, my overall score for CCS papers turned out to be higher than average.
+But despite all these weaknesses, I did my best to look out for positive aspects.
+And for the record, my overall score for CCS papers turned out to be higher than average.

 ## The Review Process